 - Rent hiking poles.
 Don’t choose the cheap wooden sticks on offer, rent two proper hiking poles.
 Not only will these help you with the steep ascent, but they help to stabilise you during the slippery descent.

 - Take plenty of suncream.
 Half the climb is in direct sunlight.
 Although I avoided burning my skin, I did burn my lips!!!

 Acatenango was one of the highlights of my trip to Guatemala and such a life achievement.
-Camping on an active volcano, watching Fuego Volcano erupt from around our campfire, was a once in a lifetime experience.
+Camping on an active volcano, watching Fuego Volcano erupt from around our campfire, the people we met and the environment we were in, was a once in a lifetime experience.
 I would recommend this to anyone!
 Just be sure to take it seriously, as its no walk in the park.